Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Experiment

 \subsubsection{Learned Graph Structure Analysis}

-In order to analysis the Learned Graph Structure intuitively, we visualize the adjacency matrix on the METR-LA dataset in Figure~\ref{fig:FigureThree}, which contains the adjacency matrix in the pre-defined way using the aforementioned distance function, and epoch 50, and 150 during training respectively.
-The 207 nodes represent the 207 sensors in the METR-LA dataset, the connection of the two nodes represents the spatial proximity between the two sensors, and the weight of the adjacency matrix is represented by the color of the edges, as the weight increases from 0 to 1, the color of the edge will gradually deepens.
-Figure~\ref{fig:FigureThree} can clearly reflect as the model is trained, adjacency is dynamically learning and updating so that the latent graph topologies are learned.
-Comparing with pre-defined graph structure, the latent graph structures obtain more node-wise correlation as train epoch increasing.
+In order to analyse the Learned Graph Structure intuitively, we visualize the adjacency matrix on the METR-LA dataset in Figure~\ref{fig:FigureThree}, which contains the adjacency matrix in a pre-defined way using the distance function as mentioned above, and epochs 50 and 150 during training, respectively.
+The 207 nodes represent the 207 sensors in the METR-LA dataset, the connection of the two nodes represents the spatial proximity between the two sensors, and the weight of the adjacency matrix is represented by the colour of the edges as the weight increases from 0 to 1.
+The colour of the edge will gradually deepen.
+Figure~\ref{fig:FigureThree} can reflect as the model is trained, adjacency is dynamically learning and updating so that the latent graph topologies are learned.
+Compared with the pre-defined graph structure, the latent graph structures obtain more node-wise correlation as the train epoch increases.